Travel visa: United States

 In addition, green card holders and certain other aliens must obtain a certificate of compliance (also known as a "sailing permit" or "departure permit") from the Internal Revenue Service proving that they are up-to-date with their US income tax obligations before they may leave the country.
-While the requirement has been in effect since 1921, it has not been stringently enforced, but in 2014 the House Ways and Means Committee has considered beginning to enforce the requirement as a way to increase tax revenues.
+While the requirement has been in effect since 1921, it has not been stringently enforced, but in 2014 the House Ways and Means Committee considered beginning to enforce the requirement as a way to increase tax revenues.

 Australia

 Australia, citing COVID-19 concerns, in 2020 banned outward travel by both Australian citizens and permanent residents, unless they requested and were granted an exemption.
 In August 2021 this ban was extended to people who are ordinarily resident in countries other than Australia as well.
 Exceptions apply to business travel and travel for "compelling reasons" for three months or longer, among others.

 On 1 November 2021, after 20 months, the exit permit system was scrapped and New South Wales and Victoria officially re-opened their borders in addition to ending quarantine requirements on arrival for fully vaccinated individuals.
 However, on 27 November 2021, 72-hour quarantine requirements were reinstated over concerns about the SARS-CoV-2 Omicron variant.